-Recently I came across very different problem when I moved to a place where there was few more access points, my laptop had ubuntu 14.04. [ Note: Users has reported that this works on latest Ubuntu versions also ]
+Recently I came across very different problem when I moved to a place where there was few more access points, my laptop had Ubuntu 14.04. [ Note: Users has reported that this issue is on latest Ubuntu versions also ]

 $ lsb_release -a